emmanouil/2018-SWAPUGC/README.md

 This is the repository for *SWAPUGC*: a platform for creating applications that consume geotagged User-Generated Content (UGC), as presented at the 9th ACM Multimedia Systems Conference (MMSys '18).
  DOI: [10.1145/3204949.3208142](https://doi.org/10.1145/3204949.3208142).

-You can find the current release repository of SWAPUGC [here](https://github.com/emmanouil/SWAPUGC)
+You can find the current release repository of SWAPUGC [here](https://github.com/emmanouil/SWAPUGC).
+Example features implemented in the current release repository that are not available to the frozen MMSYS repository:
+* Multiple representations
+* Sensor-based adaptation algorithms
+* Simulation for network and/or stream quality updates

 ---